When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 How do you go about setting up a mobile phone network at an event like Glastonbury?
 The Somerset, UK festival is a five-day event and the on-site network needs to be fully functional and reliable across the event but then completely removed in the days after.

 But this isn’t a problem unique to Glastonbury.
 Mobile networks often set up temporary masts for special events – indeed, last summer Vodafone covered over 70 special events including the Coronation, Royal Ascot and Wimbledon.
-Indeed, the networks says that its customers used 80% more 5G data in 2023 compared to 2022 across all these events.
+Indeed, Vodafone said that its customers used 80% more 5G data in 2023 compared to 2022 across all these events.

 Vodafone is the official connectivity partner of Glastonbury and last year rolled out nine masts around the site to provide full 4G and 5G coverage (5G first arrived at Glastonbury back in 2019 when EE provided the official network).
-This year there will be 10 of its masts around the site.
+This year there will be 10 of its masts around the site and the network took three weeks to set up.
 Vodafone also supports the vast site’s general connectivity with around 2,500 temporary SIMs given out to bar operators, emergency services and so on.

-Notably, Vodafone said at the time that this was 99% more data than used in 2022 and it’s no wonder it expects the data usage to skyrocket – it is offering all festival goers 50GB of data for 7 days through an eSIM (check out the Glastonbury app) , so that will also lead to an increase in use.
+Vodafone said at the time that this was 99% more data than used in 2022 and it’s no wonder the data usage skyrocketed – it offered all festival goers 50GB of data for 7 days through a free eSIM.

 That’s a challenge – especially at events with dynamic locations like Glastonbury.
 Engineers can look at previous patterns, but what if there’s a new stage or a secret set that brings vast unplanned for crowds?
 So there’s ongoing work that needs to be done.
 Vodafone’s head of network deployment Frederic Sundin explained before Glastonbury last year: “You have stages in the way, depending on where the special event is, or it can be hilly, it can be trees.
 That can block the signal.
 And you need to predict where the crowds will be, because they move around.”